 PIERS, DOCKS, WHARVES, BRIDGES AND OTHER STRUCTURES AND USES EXTENDING OVER OR BELOW THE NORMAL HIGH-WATER LINE OR WITHIN A WETLAND.

-- Temporary: Structures which remain in or over the water for less than seven (7) months in any period of twelve (12) consecutive months. - Permanent: Structures which remain in or over the water for seven (7) months or more in any period of twelve (12) consecutive months.
+Temporary: Structures which remain in or over the water for less than seven months or more in any period of twelve (12) consecutive months.

+(7) months in any period of twelve (12) consecutive months.